bartoszgebarowski/Chrome-rock-band/README.md

 * Balsamiq
     * Creation of wireframes (part of tools that Code Institute provide to its students)
 * Contrast grid https://contrast-grid.eightshapes.com/
-    * Color palette compliance with WCAG 2.0 standard
+    * Colour palette compliance with WCAG 2.0 standard
 * Binary converter https://www.rapidtables.com/convert/number/binary-to-ascii.html
     * Contact form feedback page message for corpses
 * W. Tatarkiewicz "History of Philosophy"
-    * Deciphering various philosophical concepts present in the source material, and thus building new content on acquired knowledge.
+    * Deciphering various philosophical concepts present in the source material, thus building new content on acquired knowledge.

 [Back to Table of contents](#table-of-contents)